How to conceive a boy

 Shettles also advises that if couples want to conceive with a boy:

-- Deep penetrative sex is preferable.
+- Best positions: deep penetrative sex is preferable.
 This helps to deposit the semen and sperm closest to the woman’s cervix so they are given the best opportunity to get to the egg in the fallopian tube.
 Twelve hours before ovulation is thought to maximise the chances of conceiving with a boy.

 - It also helps if the woman orgasms.
 This boosts the alkaline properties of the vagina which again, supports the sperm to do their work.
 Orgasm also causes uterine and vaginal contractions which help to push the sperm upwards where they need to go.